Latin honors and eligibility

-To graduate with honors, you should be a College of Arts and Sciences student working toward a bachelor's degree at CU Boulder and meet your department's eligibility requirements.
+To graduate with honors, you should be a College of Arts and Sciences undergraduate student working toward a bachelor's degree at CU Boulder and meet your department's eligibility requirements.
 Students typically begin working on an honors thesis project in the junior year and defend their thesis in the senior year.

 Students who have majors outside of the College of Arts and Sciences should contact their own school or college about any honors options available.
 If your school or college doesn't currently have an honors option, we encourage you to ask them to provide one!